Counting linearly polarized gluons with lattice QCD

 In this work, we prefer to study the correlator in the $(x,\vect{b}_T)$-space, in which one can parameterize the correlator as

 The TMDs in $(x,\vect{b}_T)$-space can be converted into TMDs in $(x,\vect{k}_T)$-space through Fourier-Bessel transforms.
-The matrix element in Eq.~\eqref{eq:lc:def} contains correlations along the light-cone.
-Note that for SIDIS (or Drell-Yan process) we should insert a staple-shaped Wilson line between the two gluon fields.
-The Wilson line is along the light-cone direction and has infinite length, which is hard to simulate on the Euclidean lattice.
+The matrix element in Eq.~\eqref{eq:lc:def} contains correlations along the light-cone, which is hard to simulate on the Euclidean lattice.